ColdTrick/profile_manager/README.txt

 == 2.
 TO DO ==
 - categories and types for groups
-- multilingual options (in pulldown, radio, multiselect)
+- multilingual options (in dropdown, radio, multiselect)
 - Default values for fields (user specified)
 - Force empty fields on profile
 - dependend fields